Social Concern: Caring for broken humanityIntroduction

 a) Christ commands it.
 Jesus said, "Love one another", Mk.12:29-31.
 Peter reminds us to "do good to all", 1Pet.2:17.
 Jesus said, "If you love me you will obey my commandments", Jn.14:15.

 b) Christ's love demands it.
-Paul could say, "The love of Christ compels us, because we are convinced that one has died for all; therefore all have died.
+Paul the apostle could say, "The love of Christ compels us, because we are convinced that one has died for all; therefore all have died.
 And he died for all, that those who live might live no longer for themselves but for him who for their sake died and was raised".
 2Cor.5:14,15.

 Individualism and self-centerdness are destructive influences and can never bring lasting peace and satisfaction.
 Remember Jesus' warning, "For whoever would save his life will lose it; and whoever loses his life for my sake and the gospels will save it.
 For what does it profit a man, to gain the whole world and forfeit his life?
 For what can a man give in return for his life?"
 Mark 8:35-37.